javadVatan/Android-Neomorph-FrameLayout/README.md

 # Neomorph FrameLayout
- I got this project from : https://github.com/4inodev/Neomorphic-FrameLayout-Android I added some attributes for useing it in better way.
+ I got this project from : https://github.com/4inodev/Neomorphic-FrameLayout-Android I added some attributes for using it in better way.

 [![](https://jitpack.io/v/4inodev/Neomorphic-FrameLayout-Android.svg)](https://jitpack.io/#4inodev/Neomorphic-FrameLayout-Android)